The-Pokemod-Group/eMagisk/README.md

 # eMagisk

-Installs useful binaries: bash, nano, strace, eventrec and tcpdump.
+Installs useful binaries: bash, curl, nano, strace, eventrec and tcpdump.
 Also optionally installs Atlas services that ensure uptime.

 ---

 ## THIS IS A WIP

-### TODOs

-- Cleanup ATVServices.sh into separate files
-- Add more performance optimization system props and tweaks
-- Remove obsolete things
-- And several others
+This fork is even more WIP than emi's.
+This fork focuses on using RDM as the device's heartbeat so to speak.
+Instead of checking directly for atlas process health status, it indirectly checks for it by checking RDM last seen time.

+If last seen time is < 5 seconds, the device is considered live and healthy.
+If the last seen time is greater than 5 seconds but less than 5 minutes, a warning is recorded but no action is taken.

+Once the the time diff between RDM and the device is >= 5 minutes, this daemon will force restart all atlas services while killing pokemon go (atlas is responsible to spawn it again).

+If the above procedures fails 4 times in a row (16 minutes total) then the device is considered unrecoverable and a full reboot is triggered.

 ---

+---

+## Installation

+If you really want to install this version, you have to:

+1. clone the repo (git clone https://github.com/tchavei/eMagisk.git)
+2. modify the ATVServices.sh where you need to replace `ATLASPKG=com.pokemod.atlas.beta` with `ATLASPKG=com.pokemod.atlas`
+3. run `./build`
+4. adb push the resulting magisk module into the device
+5. `magisk --install-module newmagiskmodule.zip`
+6. `reboot`

+Note: step 5 only works on Magisk versions 20.4 and forward.
+If you have an earlier Magisk version, install through Magisk Manager (scrcpy into the device) or update your Magisk.

 ## Changelog

+### 9.3.8

+Pulled emi's bashrc changes

 ### 9.3.6

 Added reboot logic into the check loop.
-Now the deamon will force a device reboot after 4 failed attempts at restarting Atlas services.
+Now the daemon will force a device reboot after 4 failed attempts at restarting Atlas services.
 Everything is RDM based. emagisk.config is mandatory.

 Cleaned up obsolete functions.